Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Background on Effective Cones

 for all subvarieties $V\subset X$ of codimension-$d$.
 Although $\Moduli_{g,n}$ -- the focus of this paper -- is not non-singular, the compatibility still holds for moduli spaces of curves by \cite{edidin1992}, as $\Moduli_{g,n}$ is $\mathbb{Q}$-factorial.

 We denote by $[Z]$ the numerical equivalence class of $Z$ in $X$ and write $[Z] = [Z']$ if $Z$ and $Z'$ are numerically equivalent.
 Let $N_d(X)$ be the (finite-dimensional) $\mathbb{R}$-vector space of cycles of dimension $d$ modulo numerical equivalence, and let $N^k(X)$ be the vector space for cycles of codimension $k$.
-We caution that these spaces are in general not dual when $(d,k) \neq (1,1)$; the decision of which notation to use is based on whether it is more convenient to note the dimension or codimension of a given class.
+We caution that these spaces are in general not dual when $(d,k) \neq (1,1)$, but they are dual when $X$ and $Y$ are smooth or $\mathbb{Q}$-factorial (which is the focus throughout).
+The decision regarding which notation to use is based on whether it is more convenient to note the dimension or codimension of a given class.

 A cycle is \emphbf{effective} if all of the coefficients in its sum are non-negative or if it is numerically equivalent to such a sum.
 The sum of two effective dimension-$d$ (resp. codimension-$k$) classes is again effective, as is any $\mathbb{R}_+$-multiple of the same, which gives a natural convex cone structure on the set of effective classes of dimension $d$ (resp. codimension $k$) inside $N_d(X)$ (resp. $N^k(X)$), called the \emphbf{effective cone} and denoted $\text{Eff}_d(X)$ (resp. $\text{Eff}^k(X)$).